zhangxigithub/ZXKVStore/README.md

 ## License

-Alamofire is released under the MIT license.
+ZXKVStore is released under the MIT license.
 See LICENSE for details.